 The answer to that question is unique to each person.
 Many people love their smile and would not change a thing.
 For those of you who are not happy with your smile, there are options available for you to consider.
-It may be as simple as simply reshaping a tooth or getting rid of jagged edges up to a smile makeover.
+It may be as simple as simply reshaping a tooth or getting rid of jagged edges.
 Ask us how we can help you smile confidently!

 “I’m an actor and I’ve been a patient of Dr. Tamura for almost 20 years.
 He is THE BEST dentist I’ve ever had in my life.
 My career has been up and down, in good times and hard times and though it all Dr. Tamura has been there for me.
 Over the years I had lost the confidence of my smile and recently Dr. Tamura gave me a long desired new grill and I’m so proud of my teeth!
 I can’t stop taking selfies!
 And the best part is I haven’t heard anyone saying, “Oh wow!
 You got new teeth!!!”
 My smile looks like it did when I was younger, only better!
 I’m so grateful to Dr. Tamura.
 He’s not only a kind, caring person who is a really good dentist bu also an artist who loves his work.”

-An individual tooth can be restored with a crown if the tooth is restorable but is badly broken down, decayed and insufficient tooth structure remains to support a filling.
-Crowns are generally made of porcelain, porcelain fused to metal or zirconia.
+An individual tooth can be restored with a crown if the tooth can be saved but is badly broken down, decayed and insufficient tooth structure remains to support a filling.
+Crowns are generally made of porcelain, zirconia or porcelain fused to metal.
 They are durable, beautiful and natural looking.

 Bridges will restore a space or gap that is present when 1 or 2 teeth have been removed or are missing.
 An anchor tooth must be present on either side of the gap in order to place a bridge.

-Tooth colored fillings can be placed to restore decayed and damaged teeth if sufficient tooth structure remains.
+Tooth colored (white) fillings are placed to restore decayed and damaged teeth if enough tooth structure remains.
 The composite (tooth colored) materials are very aesthetic and durable.
-They can be matched to the shade of your tooth.
+They are matched to the shade of your tooth.

 Beautiful, natural looking and long lasting Porcelain Veneers or Lumineers can give you the wonderful smile you have always wanted.
 With Lumineers, little or no tooth structure is removed but does depend on the individual case.